EpiphanySoft/watchable/README.md

 ```

 The object passed to `on()` is called a "listener manifest".
 That same object can be
-passed to `un()` to remove all of the listeners, but there is an easier way:
+passed to `un()` to remove all of the listeners just added, but there is an easier way:

 ```javascript
     let token = watchable.on({